SoftwarePrince/Web3-Browser/components/brave_ads/core/internal/account/wallet/README.md

 # Wallet

-Wallet for earning Kahf Rewards.
+Wallet for earning BrowseWeb3 Rewards.

 Please add to it!